What is BEST?

 - Not be legally blind

-- Have recommendation from your ophthalmologist
+- Have a qualifying medical need with a referral from your ophthalmologist

 What Services Are Available?

 - Blindness prevention education/resources

 - Vision screenings to identify conditions that may cause blindness

 - Urgent eye medical treatment to prevent blindness

 If you do not qualify for financial assistance for BEST treatment, the BEST program specialist can provide other resources that may meet your needs.

 Vision screenings are a non-diagnostic tool that assess a person's risk of vision loss and eye disease.
 Vision screenings are provided by certified vision screeners, and results of the screening are discussed with each participant.
 Participants whose results indicate a possible vision problem will be recommended for a follow-up eye exam with the participant's health care provider.
 Participants without health coverage will be provided referral resources and related information to obtain a follow-up eye exam or eye treatment.